I enjoy preparing dinner and pondering for a moment while looking into the fridge and considering the options available to me.

 5) Baked Gnocchi

-With hardly any effort, it is comfort at its highest.
-Toss shelf-stable (or refrigerated) gnocchi with jarred marinara and a heap of mozzarella, then bake until the top is blistered and the edges get chewy.
+Layer shelf-stable (or refrigerated) gnocchi with jarred marinara and a lot of mozzarella cheese; then bake until the top is blistered and the edges are chewy.

-It seems a little like cheating, in a positive way, because the gnocchi cooks right in the sauce.
-I like to throw in a handful of baby spinach halfway through, but that’s optional, like flossing.
+It feels a bit like cheating (but in a good way) as the gnocchi will be cooked right in the sauce.
+I usually like to throw in a handful of baby spinach while it’s cooking, but that’s as optional as flossing.

 6) Slow-Cooker Italian Meatballs

-Miraculously, you will have tender chicken and potatoes that look like you put in significantly more effort after only a few hours.
-Just add a bag of steamed broccoli and you’ll be good to go!
+In just a few hours you will have tender chicken and potatoes that will make it look like you spent a lot of time in the kitchen.
+Add a bag of steamed broccoli and you are good to go!

 10) Sheet Pan Sausage and Peppers

-Toss everything with olive oil and Italian seasoning
+Toss everything with olive oil and Italian seasoning, roast until finished and let the edges char.

 11) BBQ Chicken Drumsticks

-They also don’t mind if you get sidetracked.
-You can use your favourite barbecue sauce and if you feel like it, add some smoked paprika.
-Bake them until the sauce is glossy and the thickest part of the drumsticks (not touching the bone) reach 165°F.
+You may also become distracted, and they will not mind.
+You may use your favorite barbecue sauce, and maybe smoked paprika, as well.
+Bake them until the sauce is glossy and the thickest part of the drumsticks (not touching the bone) is 165°F.

-I have served these with only the dubious cucumbers I occasionally find in my fridge, and I have yet to hear any complaints.
-Toss in some coleslaw from a bag and you are more or less catering.
+I have only served these with the dubious cucumbers I sometimes have in my fridge, and I still have not received any complaints.
+If you throw in some bagged coleslaw, you’re basically catering.

-White chicken chili is cozy without being heavy in that “nap immediately” kind of way.
-Just mix together the chicken, cannellini beans, corn, green chiles, broth, and spices and let it sit so the chicken can shred.
+White chicken chili is comfortable but light enough to not create that unbearable “nap immediately” sensation.
+Simply mix the chicken, cannellini beans, corn, green chiles, broth, and spices, and allow the chicken to shred.

-Some may prefer it thicker; mashing some beans against the side of the pot should suffice.
-For me, the addition of tortilla chips brings a satisfying crunch that enhances the experience.
+Some people may enjoy a thicker soup.
+If that is the case, mashing some beans against the side of the pot should do the trick.
+I personally think that adding tortilla chips gives it a nice crunch and enhances the soup a lot.

 13) Instant Pot Red Beans and Rice